 High Court Permission

-The High Court has granted permission to the Club to issue judicial review legal proceedings against the IAA.
-The Club's legal advisors are rigorously pursuing this matter and we believe it will have a successful outcome.
+The High Court granted permission to the Club to issue judicial review legal proceedings against the IAA.
+The Club's legal advisors are rigorously pursuing this matter and we believe and hope it will have a successful outcome.

-The IAA has been aware of the Club's position for some time but the IAA has still not filed a response in Court.
-The IAA recently sought an extension of time to file a reply.
-The IAA has offered no reason for why an extension of time to make a reply was necessary.
+The IAA has been aware of the Club's position for some time.
+The IAA did not file a reply within the applicable time period and it sought an extension of time to make a reply which was then filed around 12 May 2023.
+The IAA has offered no reason for why this delay to make a reply was necessary.

 The IAA has attempted to reposition itself since the Club was granted permission by the High Court.